Wholesale Available

 Golf round

 Eighteen holes needs a stick that won't demand attention every puff.
-This stays mild, burns steady, and fits in your bag without guilt if you lose track mid-swing.
+This stays mild and burns steady.

 Yard work or errands